Arelius-D/ENI/README.md

-# ENI
-Easy Network Interface (ENI) - The Non-Destructive Network Interface Manager You've Been Looking For!

 # Easy Network Interface (ENI) - Project Instructions

 ## Project Overview
-The **Easy Network Interface (ENI)** is designed to provide users with a user-friendly interface for managing and ensuring their system uses the desired network interface.
-This utility is particularly useful for users with external NICs or those looking to switch between built-in and external interfaces without modifying or overwriting system defaults.
-ENI is built to be **non-destructive** and **extensible**, enabling users to configure, manage, and restore network settings with ease.
+The **Easy Network Interface (ENI)** is a user-friendly utility designed to manage and ensure your system uses the desired network interface.
+ENI is particularly useful for users with external NICs or those switching between built-in and external interfaces without modifying or overwriting system defaults.
+ENI is built to be **non-destructive**, **extensible**, and highly adaptable for various networking needs.

 ### Key Features:
-- **Setup Primary Network Interface**: Users can define their desired primary network interface.
+- **Define Primary Network Interface**: Users can select their desired primary network interface.
-- **Backup and Restore Defaults**: ENI ensures that users can back up and restore system configurations without altering default services like `NetworkManager` or `systemd-networkd`.
+- **Backup and Restore**: Provides tools to back up and restore default system network configurations.
-- **Non-Destructive Management**: The utility does not modify or replace system defaults but instead works alongside existing configurations.
+- **Non-Destructive Management**: Operates alongside system defaults without modifying or replacing existing configurations.
-- **Future-Proof Design**: The tool is modular, allowing future extensions for fallback mechanisms and full Wi-Fi support.
+- **Extensible Framework**: Modular design to accommodate future features like Wi-Fi management and fallback mechanisms.

 ---

+## Requirements
+To use ENI, ensure the following dependencies are installed on your system:

+1. **NetworkManager CLI (`nmcli`)**:
+   - Lightweight and powerful tool for managing network connections via the command line.
+   - Installed by default on most major Linux distributions.
+   - To install if missing:
+     - **Debian/Ubuntu**: `sudo apt install network-manager`
+     - **RHEL/CentOS/Fedora**: `sudo yum install NetworkManager`
+     - **Arch/Manjaro**: `sudo pacman -S networkmanager`

+2. **Bash Shell**:
+   - Requires a POSIX-compliant shell (Bash) to execute scripts.

+3. **Linux Utilities**:
+   - `systemctl`: For managing services.
+   - `tar`: For creating and restoring backups.

+---

 ## Current Functionality
-ENI currently supports the following functionalities:
+ENI provides the following core functionalities:

 1. **Check Current Network Configuration**:
    - Detects which service (e.g., `NetworkManager`, `systemd-networkd`, or others) manages the network.
-   - Provides the current status of services (e.g., `started`, `enabled`, or both).
+   - Displays the current status of services (e.g., `started`, `enabled`).
-   - Optionally allows users to back up this information in a detailed log file within a backup directory (`/etc/eni_backup`).
+   - Optionally logs this information in a backup directory.

 2. **Backup System Defaults**:
-   - Captures the system’s default network configuration (service states, active interfaces, etc.).
+   - Captures the system’s default network configuration (active interfaces, service states, etc.).
-   - Creates a snapshot that users can later restore.
+   - Saves a snapshot that users can later restore without altering system defaults.
-   - Does not alter any service or configuration while taking the backup.

 3. **Restore System Defaults**:
-   - Compares the current configuration with the saved backup.
+   - Restores the system’s network configuration from a previously saved backup.
-   - Prompts users twice for confirmation before restoring any changes.
+   - Prompts users for confirmation before applying changes.
-   - Keeps the backup intact for future use.

 4. **Setup Easy Network Interface (ENI)**:
-   - Guides users through defining their desired primary network interface.
+   - Guides users to define and set up their primary network interface.
-   - Utilizes a non-destructive approach that coexists with system defaults.
+   - Ensures that the configuration coexists with existing defaults.

-5. **Manage Configured Interface**:
+5. **Manage Configured Network Interface**:
    - Allows users to monitor and manage the network interface configured via ENI.
-   - Provides simple tools for checking status, link, and other metrics.

-6. **Wi-Fi Detection (Foundation)**:
-   - Detects active Wi-Fi interfaces (e.g., `wlan0`).
-   - Notifies users that Wi-Fi fallback is not supported in the current version.
+   - Displays details like link state, connection status, and more.

 ---

-## Updated Instructions for TUI
-The text-based user interface (TUI) has been designed to be simple and intuitive.
-It supports the following options:

-### Main Menu
+## Usage
+ENI uses a text-based user interface (TUI) to guide users through its options.
+Upon launching, you will see:

 ```
 Easy Network Interface (ENI) - Main Menu
 ----------------------------------------